-7 Forgery of administrator, teacher, or parent's/guardian's signature:
+7 Forgery of administrator, teacher, or parent's/guardian's signature or cheating:

-Students who reproduce the signature of another with the intent to deceive
+Students who reproduce the signature of another with the intent to deceive or who cheat on any school assignment or test with the intent to copy work that is not their own.

-8 Alteration of grade reporting, excuse notes, and/or school documents: Students who, with the intent to deceive, alter grade reports, excuse notes, or official school documents.
+8 Alteration of grade reporting, excuse notes, and/or school documents:

+Students who, with the intent to deceive, alter grade reports, excuse notes, or official school documents.